 Trains /

-The Kawasaki Heavy Industries & CRRC Qingdao Sifang T251 trains are the first generation of rolling stock for the Thomson-East Coast Line.
+The Kawasaki Heavy Industries & CRRC Qingdao Sifang T251 trains are the first generation of electric multiple unit (EMU) rolling stock model for the Thomson-East Coast Line (TEL).

 Kawasaki Heavy Industries & CRRC Qingdao Sifang T251